 There was another sound from the gun deck.
 A sneeze.
 Juan de la Hoz and his newfound allergy?

 “You’ll like New Nassau.
-It’s a city.”
+It’s a real city.”
 He had that implacable Flower Child grin plastered under his wild eyes.
 “Nice girls.
 Even better food.
 No pavement.
 No crosswalks.
 No cars.
 You might get hit by a carriage if you buy a pair of shoes.”

 I huffed out a laugh at that.
 I turned the banter on the hippie.
 “And drugs?”